erlang-punch/berty/README.md

 reason, using an high level implementation of ETF with some way to control what kind of data are coming might be an "okayish" solution.

+The "Let it crash" philosophy is quite nice when developing high level application interacting in a safe place but this philosophy can't be applied in a place where uncontrolled data is coming.
+Some functions, like `binary_to_term/1` must be avoid at all cost.

 [^atom-garbage-collection]: Atom garbage collection by Thomas Lindgren, https://dl.acm.org/doi/10.1145/1088361.1088369